snf/keras-fractalnet/README.md

-# keras-fractalnet
-FractalNet implementation in Keras
+# FractalNet implementation in Keras

-In CIFAR-10, it shows similar results as in the paper.
-Going to update this readme with actual numbers when I have more time.

 ## Model